Criminal Defense in Fraud Cases – Legal Assessment, Risks, and Defense Strategies

 Aggravated Fraud (§ 147 StGB)

-Aggravated fraud under § 147 StGB is a qualified form of “simple” fraud under § 146 StGB.
-It occurs when additional circumstances are present that increase the wrongdoing of the offence, particularly through the use of certain deceptive means or by causing a higher amount of damage.
+Aggravated fraud pursuant to Section 147 of the Criminal Code (StGB) constitutes a qualified form of “simple fraud” under Section 146 StGB.
+It is established where additional circumstances are present that increase the wrongfulness of the act, in particular through the use of certain deceptive means or a higher amount of damage.

 Example: